SethMMorton/natsort/README.rst

 The natsort algorithm does other fancy things like

  - recursively descend into lists of lists
+ - control the case-sensitivity
+ - use local-aware sorting
  - sort file paths correctly
  - allow custom sorting keys
  - exposes a natsort_key generator to pass to list.sort